bugcacher/algolia-mcp/README.md

 ## Installation

 First follow the [quick start](https://modelcontextprotocol.io/quickstart/user), which will install Claude Desktop and setup a sample Fileserver MCP server.
+This is a great introduction to using MCP and will let you debug things using the official guide if there are issues.

 ## Setup the prototype Algolia MCP server